fbpx

 Pomato plants are generally created with compact, determinate tomato plants.
 While these are not long-vining plants, they benefit from a tomato cage or tomato stake to contain the plant and for the stems to rest on as they become laden with fruit.
 The tomato cage should be sized to the planter or grow bag so that the plant container isn’t overly top-heavy.

-Instructions for planting pomato
+instructions for planting pomato

 Instructions for ketchup n’fries from super naturals grafted vegetables